What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Abstract

 \section{Abstract}

 While massive quiescent galaxies are known to be poor in atomic hydrogen (\hi), their true \hi\ content remains poorly constrained due to the limited sensitivity and morphological biases of existing surveys.
-We present deep \hi\ observations using the Five-hundred-meter Aperture Spherical radio Telescope (FAST) for a representative sample of 78 low-redshift massive quiescent galaxies, selected by stellar mass ($M_\ast > 10^{10} M_\odot$) and color (NUV$-r > 5$).
-Our observations reach an exceptional detection limit of $\log(M_{\textsc{Hi}}/M_\ast) = -3$.
-We find that one-third of the sample follows the predicted \hi\ mass fraction distribution based on previous surveys.
-However, the majority ($\sim$2/3) exhibit significantly lower \hi\ content, with a $3\sigma$ upper limit of $\log(M_{\textsc{Hi}}/M_\ast) < -3.46$ derived from stacking the non-detections.
-As a consequence of this enormous dynamic range and the high fraction of non-detections, the \hi\ mass fraction shows no clear correlation with parameters tracing star formation, structure, or morphology.
-Our FAST sample shows remarkable similarity to the \addd\ sample which only includes early-type galaxies, both in its high fraction of \hi-poor galaxies and its high satellite fraction among \hi-poor galaxies, as indicated by three different environmental characteristics: projected cross-correlation functions, background-subtracted neighbour counts, and central/satellite classification in the SDSS galaxy group catalog.
-These results suggest that while early-type morphology and environment play crucial roles in suppressing \hi\ reservoirs, neither factor alone fully explains the observed gas depletion, indicating that additional physical mechanisms must be responsible for the extreme \hi\ deficiency prevalent in massive quiescent galaxies.
+We present deep \hi\ observations using the Five-hundred-meter Aperture Spherical radio Telescope (FAST) for a representative sample of 78 low-redshift massive quiescent galaxies, selected by stellar mass ($M_\ast > 10^{10} M_\odot$), color (NUV$-r > 5$), and specific star formation rate ($\rm \log sSFR < -11\ yr^{-1}$).
+Our observations reach a remarkable sensitivity of $\log(M_{\textsc{Hi}}/M_\ast) = -2.6$ for 55 targets and $\log(M_{\textsc{Hi}}/M_\ast) = -3.2$ for 23 targets.
+We find that one-third of the sample follows the \hi\ scaling relation derived from previous surveys, while the remaining two-thirds exhibit significantly lower \hi\ content.
+The \hi\ mass fraction shows no clear correlation with specific star formation rate, NUV$-r$ color index, stellar surface mass density, and concentration.
+Our FAST sample shows remarkable similarity to the \addd\ sample which only includes early-type galaxies, both in its high fraction of \hi-poor galaxies and its high satellite fraction among \hi-poor galaxies.
+These results suggest that while both early-type morphology and environment may contribute to the extreme \hi\ deficiency, neither factor alone fully explains the observed gas depletion, indicating that additional physical mechanisms must be responsible for the extreme \hi\ deficiency prevalent in massive quiescent galaxies.

 \keywords{dark matter halo -- atomic hydrogen -- interstellar medium}